micheal97/cythara_expanded/index.md

 # Welcome to Cythara-Expanded

-This App is originally Maintained by gstraube, but I made some extra Features
+This App is originally maintained by gstraube, but I made some extra features

 ## Privacy Policy